Shwetha21031/Google-pixel-watch-2/README.md

 A sleek and responsive landing page dedicated to showcasing the **Google Pixel Watch 2** — designed with precision, powered by creativity.
 Built entirely using **Tailwind CSS**, this project reflects a modern approach to web design and clean UI architecture.

+Here is a deployed version of the website: https://google-pixel-watch-2-shwetha.vercel.app/
 ---

 ## 🚀 Project Overview